I’m going to try and keep this short. It explains just one of the reasons why I am excited about Ceres.

 Everyone thinks that Ceres is a hydrogen player.
 Sure, a SOFC can utlilse hydrogen, but actually there is not a lot of green hydrogen around.

 In theory a SOFC can catalyse any gasified fossil fuel to produce heat and electricity and capture the exhaust gases (which may be recycled for further catalysis).

 This enables fossil fuels to be used in a green way, by capturing carbon emissions, to produce heat and power.

-What do we need in houses?
+But what do we need in houses too?
 Heat and power.

-If we could replace the typical domestic gas/kerosene boiler in a home with a green SOFC equivalent, and feed any surplus electricity produced back into the electricity grid, wouldn’t that be something?
+If we could replace the typical domestic gas/kerosene boiler in a home with a green SOFC equivalent (even if it was only 60-70% as efficient as a modern boiler), and feed any surplus electricity produced back into the electricity grid, wouldn’t that be something?